 Q. What topics do you address?

-A. We mix presuppositional, evidential, and classical Christian apologetics.
-Topics include but are not limited to: Faith & Science, The Reliability of The Bible, Biblical Hermeneutics, The Historical Jesus, The Validity of Jesus’ Resurrection, The Problem of Evil, Faith & Reason, Dealing With Doubts, Christian Sexual Ethics, Conversational Evangelism, World Religions, Film & Music, Relevant Cultural Topics, Etc.
+A. Topics include but are not limited to: Faith & Science, The Reliability of The Bible, Biblical Hermeneutics, The Historical Jesus, The Validity of Jesus’ Resurrection, The Problem of Evil, Faith & Reason, Dealing With Doubts, Christian Sexual Ethics, Conversational Evangelism, World Religions, Film & Music, Relevant Cultural Topics, Etc.

-Q. What is Faith Ascent's stance on origins and the earth's age?
+Q. What is Faith Ascent's stance on the particulars of creation?